 Using Family Help

-- Gifted Deposit NZ — how bank treat family gifts; what documentation you need
+- Gifted Deposit NZ — how banks treat family gifts and what documentation you need

 Also in Mortgages